chong5213/websocket-peer/README.md

-# WEbsocket-Peer: A server for PeerJS #
+# Websocket-Peer: A server for PeerJS #

 PeerServer helps broker connections between PeerJS clients.
 Data is not proxied through the server.